How to Turn Your Blog into a Lead Generating Machine

 The footer following a blog post is also a great opportunity to include a supplementary offer or another exciting piece of content.
 That space can also be used to link to landing pages to encourage subscription or CTAs that require email registration.

 Make them an offer they can’t refuse.
-Consider adding free shipping or discounts when they sign up for your email newsletter.
+If you’re selling a tangible product, consider adding free shipping or discounts when they sign up for your email newsletter.
 This boosts your chances of gaining new subscribers and interested customers.
+Every online store I go to gets me with this one… Who am I to refuse 15% off!?

 In some cases, offering a physical catalog could be used as a way to collect email addresses.
 IKEA generates leads this way by giving prospects the option to download an online catalog or have a printed version snail-mailed to their delivery address.
 You just need to fill out the form that includes your email address or physical address.